Pickleball Paddle Warranties Explained: What to Look for Before You Buy

 What Good Warranties Cover

-A quality pickleball paddle warranty should cover defects in materials and workmanship for at least 90 days.
+A quality pickleball paddle warranty should cover defects in materials and workmanship for a meaningful window, often 90 days to 1 year.
 That means:

 Anything in this list is a manufacturing defect, not player abuse, and should be replaced at no cost.